Jaden51/furnify/README.md

 ### Overview

-A centralized hub where people can display and sell their used furniture.
+Online store where people sell us used furniture, we refurbish it and re-sell it.

 ### Start